-Grammy nominations 2017: Adele and Beyonce reign
+Grammy nominations 2017: Adele and Beyoncé reign

 Story highlights

-- Beyonce and Adele scored three of the top noms
+- Beyoncé and Adele scored three of the top nominations

+- Some rule changes were seen in a few categories this year

-(CNN)Adele and Beyonce are set for steep competition at this year's Grammy Awards.
+(CNN)Adele and Beyoncé are set for steep competition at this year's Grammy Awards.

-Both artists were nominated for Record of the Year, Song of the Year and Album of the year.
+Both artists were nominated for record of the year, song of the year and album of the year.

 Nominations for the 59th Annual Grammy Awards were revealed Tuesday on "CBS This Morning."

-Meghan Trainor, winner of the best new artist award in 2016, appeared on the morning show to announce the top categories.
+Meghan Trainor, winner of the best new artist award in 2016, appeared on the morning show to announce the nominees in the top categories.

-About 13,000 in the music industry voted and made their selections out of more than 21,000 recordings submitted.
-Both Beyonce and Adele's success helped keep the music industry afloat this year with strong record sales.
+About 13,000 people in the music industry voted and made their selections out of more than 21,000 recordings submitted.
+Both Beyoncé and Adele's success helped keep the music industry afloat this year with strong record sales.

-"Hello," by Adele, "Formation" by Beyonce, "7 Years" by Lukas Graham, "Work" by Rihanna featuring Drake and "Stressed Out" by Twenty One Pilots are up for Record of the Year.
+"Hello," by Adele, "Formation" by Beyoncé, "7 Years" by Lukas Graham, "Work" by Rihanna featuring Drake and "Stressed Out" by Twenty One Pilots are up for record of the year.

-Beyonce's "Formation," Adele's "Hello," Mike Posner's "I Took a Pill in Ibiza," Justin Bieber's "Love Yourself" and Lukas Graham's "7 Years" are all vying for Song of the Year.
+Beyoncé's "Formation," Adele's "Hello," Mike Posner's "I Took a Pill in Ibiza," Justin Bieber's "Love Yourself" and Lukas Graham's "7 Years" are all vying for song of the year.

-Album of the Year noms are Adele's "25," Beyonce's "Lemonade," Drake's "Views," Justin Bieber 's "Purpose" and Sturgill Simpson's " A Sailor's Guide to Earth."
+Album of the Year noms are Adele's "25," Beyoncé's "Lemonade," Drake's "Views," Justin Bieber 's "Purpose" and Sturgill Simpson's " A Sailor's Guide to Earth."

+Beyoncé has the most nominations with nine and is followed by Kanye, Drake and Rihanna, who each have eight.

+With 20 past wins, Beyoncé is poised to potentially make history if she racks up enough wins to surpass Alison Krauss, who holds the title of the female artist who has the most wins -- 27.

 Frank Ocean declined to enter his long-awaited album "Blonde," despite rapper Kanye West saying he would boycott the awards if Ocean was not recognized.